 We are a beacon of light that draws people around the country and the world to freely investigate the profound questions of meaning and truth and to search for beauty and transcendence.
 It is our privilege and obligation to engage in ethical research and education that lays the strong foundation for clear, forward thinking, purposeful action and true understanding.

-We believe that the disciplines of arts, humanities, and sciences should seek to serve humankind through Catholic social doctrine.
+We believe that all the disciplines of the liberal arts should seek to serve humankind through Catholic social doctrine.
 As we see in so much of the world today, they can clearly do the opposite.
 But together with our faculty, students and staff from all faith backgrounds, the School of Arts and Sciences lifts its strong voice as the conscience of higher education.

 At a Glance